A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Application of to Real Data

 A ratio greater than $1$ indicates that DASE achieves higher NMI or Chernoff information than ASE, suggesting improved clustering performance and better community separation in the embedding space.

 The corresponding ratio table is in Table \ref{tab:faculty_ratio}.
 For NMI, as expected, using $k$-means yields greater than $1$, while using GMM yields smaller than $1$.
 On the other hand, for the Chernoff information, all ratio values, $CI_{\text{ratio}}$s, are greater than $1$.
-Moreover, the ratios are at least $3$, indicating that DASE exhibits much higher separability in the spectral embedding space than ASE.
-Therefore, we can conclude that DASE is a more preferable clustering method than ASE for this network structure in all cases.
+Moreover, the ratios are at least $29.987$, indicating that DASE exhibits much higher separability in the spectral embedding space than ASE.